Snowflake-Labs/sfquickstarts/site/sfguides/src/entity_resolution_for_product_matching/entity_resolution_for_product_matching.md

 - How to use [Cortex LLM functions](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions) (Cortex Complete) for access to industry-leading large language models (LLMs)

-- How to build a chatbot application using [Streamlit](https://docs.streamlit.io/) in Snowflake
+- How to build a chatbot application using Cortex Analyst and [Streamlit](https://docs.streamlit.io/) in Snowflake

 ### Prerequisites
 - A [GitHub](https://github.com/) Account

-- A Snowflake account with a role that has the ability to create database, schema, tables, stages, user-defined functions, and stored procedures.
+- A Snowflake account with a role that has the ability to create database, schema, tables, and stages.
 If not, you will need to register for a [free trial](https://signup.snowflake.com/?_fsi=OuImfiWC&_fsi=OuImfiWC&_fsi=05dxBvxS&_fsi=05dxBvxS) or use a different role.

 ### What You Will Build

-- A Notebook to process and harmonize product data
+- A Notebook to process and harmonize product data and build a product matching engine using Cortex AI

-- A Streamlit application to interact with the aggregated data and extract actionable insights
+- A Streamlit Chatbot to interact with the aggregated data and extract actionable insights using Natural Language

 <!-- --------------------------->
 ## Architecture